AxyleneOmega/SpellPad/README.md

 # SpellPad
-A dynamic text-editor with spellcheck program in C++ using trie data structure
+A dynamic text-editor with spellcheck program in Python & C++ using trie data structure